hussain0305/Strike/README.md

 ---

+> ⚠️ **Work in Progress:** This game is currently in development.
+New features, visuals, and polish are still being added.
+>
+> 🎨 This is a solo project — all design, programming, and visual effects were done without an artist.
+The game's appearance is driven entirely by custom shaders, code-based visuals, and gameplay-driven ideas.

+---

 ## 🕹 Gameplay Highlights

 - ⚡ **Swipe-Based Controls** – Full-screen swipes determine angle, power, and spin.
 Controls feel intuitive but reward mastery.